crond-jaist/iotrain-sim/README.md

 ```

 Once the training interface is displayed as shown in the screenshot
-below, we suggest that you select the menu entry `IoTrain-Sim
+below, we suggest that you select the menu entry `System Introduction
-Overview` for an introduction to IoTrain-Sim.
-To learn more about the
+> IoTrain-Sim Overview` for an introduction to IoTrain-Sim.
+To learn
-available training content, and especially about how to add new
+more about the available training content, and especially about how to
-training content to the IoTrain-Sim database, see the [Training
+add new training content to the IoTrain-Sim database, see the
-Content Guide](content_guide.md) that is also available in the
+[Training Content Guide](content_guide.md) that is also available in
-distribution.
+the distribution.

 <div align=center><img src="figures/gui.png"></div>

-**_NOTE:_** In addition to the graphical-user interface (GUI) above,
+**_NOTE:_** In addition to the graphical user interface (GUI) above,
   the legacy command-line interface (CLI) can also be used by
   providing the option `--cli` when starting IoTrain-Sim.